Facility Rules and Policies

 Drone Use

-• Operating drones on Refuge property is illegal.
-Drones can be detrimental to wildlife, and are therefore prohibited within National Wildlife Refuges.
+• Drones can be detrimental to wildlife; therefore, drone use is prohibited within National Wildlife Refuges.

 Fishing

-• Fishing is allowed within the public areas of the refuge where Government of Guam rules and regulations apply.
-Rod and reel, throw net, spears and Hawaiian slings are allowed in permitted areas.
-Gill or surround nets are not allowed.
+• Fishing is allowed within the public areas of the Refuge where Government of Guam rules and regulations apply.
+Rod and reel, throw net, spears, and Hawaiian slings are allowed in permitted areas.
+Gill or surround nets are prohibited.

 Hiking

-• Hiking is not allowed east of Ritidian Cut.
-The coral reef, beach, and forest east of Ritidian Cut and the Nature Center are closed to the public for the protection of marine life and forest wildlife.
+• The area east of Ritidian Cut and the Nature Center, including the coral reef, beach, and forest, are closed to the public for the protection of marine life and forest wildlife.

 Marine Life

-• Limited collection of empty sea shells is permitted.
+• Collection of no more than 3 (three) empty seashells is permitted.
 Wear appropriate footwear when walking in the water to protect against spiny sea urchins and poisonous sea life.

-• Collection of marine invertebrates such as sea cucumbers, sea urchins or starfish is not allowed.
+• The collection of giant clams and Echinodermatas, such as sea cucumbers, sea urchins or starfish is prohibited.
 Collecting or damaging coral is prohibited.

 Pets